NickGolovanov/AppDev/README.md

 ### 2. Post-Party Rating & Review System

 **Purpose:**
 Allow users to provide feedback on their event experience and help others make informed decisions.
-Based their reviews, the organizer can improve their up-coming parties.

 **Benefits:**
-- Based their reviews, the organizer can improve their up-coming parties.
+- Based on their reviews, the organizer can improve their up-coming parties.
 - Having reviews from the past-participants, it helps users to choose the best party.
 ---